 Juneteenth is celebrated in many different ways with bbq’s, readings of poems, singing songs, and more.
 Check out how your state celebrates this special day.

 On June 17, 2020, New York Governor Andrew Cuomo signed an executive order declaring that Juneteenth is recognized as a holiday for state employees.
-He plans on putting to legislation to make Juneteenth an official state holiday for 2021.
+He singed to make Juneteenth an official state holiday for 2021.